-(Hebrews 5:3) Because of this he is obligated to offer sacrifice for his own sins just as he does for those of the people.
+(Hebrews 5:3) and because of this he must offer sacrifice for his own sins as well as for those of the people.

 Because the high priest is also a human being, he has sinned and fallen short of the glory of God; furthermore, he too sometimes yields to temptations, fails tests, and commits sins.
 Therefore, he offers sacrifices for his own sins as well as for the sins of the people.
 Jesus, of course, did not need to offer a sacrifice for himself, because He never committed a sin.
 Because Jesus is fully human and fully divine, He does understand us as a priest would understand us.